Scramble Header Logo

 The three types of (potentially) power hungry devices I carry are: 1) phone, 2) camera and 3) torches.
 I've recently down-graded the phone (I don't rely on electronics for important stuff like navigation) and the switch from smartphone (162g) to an old dual-sim Nokia 105 (86g, 15h talk time, 1 month standby) provides savings in terms of weight but also battery-life (and thus power consumption).

-Which brings us to the final torch in this review, the re-chargeable Petzl Actik Core.
+Which brings us to the re-chargeable Petzl Actik Core.

 Main (Sub Zero) Head Torch: Petzl Actik Core